lunsmat/typescript.express.uploader/README.md

 # Install dependencies, if you doesn't have yarn you can use `npm install`
 $ yarn

+# Copy and paste the file .env.example to a file called .env and fill in the file with the necessaries variables

 # Start the server in development mode, if you doesn't have yarn you can use `npm run dev`
 $ yarn dev